 The Short Kokhe Danda Trek Itinerary

-Here is a suggested outline for a four-day trek that balances adventure, scenic beauty, and cultural immersion.
+Here is a suggested outline for a three-day trek that balances adventure, scenic beauty, and cultural immersion.

-Day 1: Pokhara to Beni – Drive and Trek to Banskharka
+Day 1: Pokhara – Hille – Trek to Ulleri

 What to Expect on the Trek